Skip to main content

 Head Sampling

 The decision to sample is made at the start of the trace, before any spans complete.
+Head sampling is the default in the OTel SDK.
+The most common samplers:

 • ALWAYS_ON — sample every trace.